sightsdev/sights/docs/extending.md

     # Unique name for the wrapper
     class BME280Wrapper(SensorWrapper):
-        # The key for this sensor that configuation files use
+        # The type of sensor this wrapper handles
-        _key = 'bme280'
+        type_ = 'bme280'

         def __init__(self):
             SensorWrapper.__init__(self, bus)